Legal Gender Recognition in Ireland

 Beyond Irish borders, the Government is facing pressure from Europe on this issue.
 In 2012, following a trip to Ireland, the Council of Europe Commissioner for Human Rights, Nils Muižnieks, wrote to Minister Burton to highlight the lack of legal recognition of trans people.
 He expressed concern that no clear timeline was provided and stressed the importance of self-determination and the right to family life within the legislative framework.

 In July 2014, the UN Human Rights Committee issued their concluding observations after their examination of Ireland’s compliance with the International Covenant on Civil and Political Rights (ICCPR).
 In their concluding statements, the Committee explicitly raised issues with the new Heads of a Gender Recognition Bill with specific reference to the single requirement which would force married trans people to get divorced in order to have their gender legally recognised.

 Dr Lydia Foy

 In March 1993 transgender woman Lydia Foy wrote to the Irish Registrar General seeking a new birth certificate showing her female gender.
 Her request was refused.
 Twenty years later she is still battling for recognition.
 This is despite a High Court ruling in 2007 that found the State to be in breach of its positive obligations under Article 8 of the European Convention on Human Rights (ECHR) in failing to recognise Dr. Lydia Foy in her female gender and provide her with a new birth certificate.
 This was the first declaration of incompatibility to be made under the ECHR Act.
 In January 2013 Dr Foy began her third set of legal proceedings against the Irish State as part of that struggle for recognition.
-In November 2014, Lydia Foy settled her case with the Irish Government.
-The Government has stated it will introduce legislation in 2014 and has a 'firm intention' of enacting legislation in 2015.
+In November 2014, Lydia Foy settled her case and the Irish Government complied by publishing the Gender Recogntion Bill on 19th December.